zhengshuai1001/JiKouCompany/README.md

 Failure is success if you learn from it

 What weakens us is feeling offended by the deeds and misdeeds of our fellow men and women.
 Our self-importance requires that we spend most of our lives offended by someone.

+The biggest room in the world is room for improvement.